Chwei-L/aliyun/README.md

-# tutorial-cli-ansible

-•Use the Ansible tool of aliYun Cloudshell platform to complete the following tasks
+•Use the Ansible tool of aliYun Cloudshell platform to complete the following tasks.

 •Provision a new VPC and any networking related configurations.